rkchellah/rkchellah/README.md

 - 👯 Collaborating on data analysis projects, volunteer or otherwise
 - 💬 Talking about Data Analysis, Technical Writing, and Open Source
-- 🌱 Mentoring anyone just getting started with data
+- 🌱 Connecting with others on the same learning journey, always growing, always curious

 ---